StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/the-merovingians/_index.md

 {{< properties

-stags="Believers > Should we be troubled by un-Christlike actions of people indentifying as "Christian"?"
+stags="Believers > Should we be troubled by un-Christlike actions of people identifying as “Christian”?"

 >}}